JackOSumTrades/csc174Assignment05/readme.md

 	- footer is "© CSC 174: Advanced Front-end Web Design and Development"

 ## Choreography
+- First two students are both Computer Science majors, they are then followed by the Political Science major.
 1. Home (index page)
 2. Akshay Desi
 3. Won Kuk Lee